 For overnight trips, the chaperones will engage in periodic room checks to ensure that the travelers are adhering to the set curfew; students and adult chaperones will never share rooms.
-Parents/guardians who agree to be chaperones on trips must follow the guidelines established by the trip director and have their fingerprint clearance card on file with the school office.
-Students may not drive on trips off campus.
+Parents/guardians who agree to be chaperones on trips must follow the guidelines established by the trip director and be cleared to volunteer.